| || |

 Fontscape categorizes typefaces by art movement.
 [Google]

-Proposed classification of blackletter faces.
+Proposed classification of blackletter typefaces.
 Main page, by Bernhard Schnelle.
 He has:

 - Xa Gotisch.
 Examples: Bamberg, Belwe Gotisch, Caslon-Gotisch, Cloister Black, Fette Gotisch, Ganz Grobe Gotisch, Goudy-Text, Manuskript-Gotisch, Maximilian, Sebaldus-Gotisch, Trump-Deutsch, Weiß-Gotisch Wilhelm-Klingspor-Gotisch.